jherreros/mini-atlas-mcp-server/README.md

 **Symptoms**: Can't reach application at specified hostname

 **Debugging**:
-> "Check the status of the user-api application in the backend workspace and show me its ingress configuration"
+> "Get the status of the user-api application in the backend workspace"

 **Common causes**:
 - DNS not configured for hostname